Dr Sabah Alvi

 In addition I specialise in looking after babies who are born with disorders of sex development (DSD) who can present in the immediate newborn period with a genital appearance difficult to distinguish as clearly male or clearly female- obviously a very traumatic and distressing situation for the new parents and also the professionals looking after them and their baby.

-The other highly specialised clinic that I have helped set up within the last year, and that has been driven by my special interest, is the Gender Gysphoria clinic which allows young people who have issues with their gender identity to express their feelings,fears and wishes, and embark on a gender transitioning pathway (with rigorous selection and treatment criteria).
+The other highly specialised clinic that has now been running for 7 years and that has been driven by my special interest, is the Gender Incongruence clinic which allows young people who have issues with their gender identity to express their feelings,fears and wishes, and embark on a gender transitioning pathway (with rigorous selection and treatment criteria).

 This is all on the background of on going general and specialty endocrinology clinics both in Leeds and in the wider region.
 We have the largest outreach service in the country and follow the dictum of providing care as close to home as possible.

-I have well over 20 years' experience in children's medicine and nearly 20 years in children's endocrinology.
+I have 30 years' experience in children's medicine and over 20 years in children's endocrinology.